 After extracting the candidate channels, the important molecular motions associated with each channel were identified. \textit{Candidate Channel 2} is presented here as a representative example to illustrate the analysis workflow and the resulting mechanistic interpretation (Figure~\ref{fig:feat}).

 At this stage, the \textit{Student} performed PCA projections of both the initial and hopping geometries, submitting the resulting two-dimensional representations to the \textit{Mentor} for analysis.
-By visually inspecting these projection plots, the \textit{Mentor} determines which sets of RICs are most effective for distinguishing hopping from initial geometries.
-In the present example (Figure~\ref{fig:feat}.(a)), the hopping and initial geometries are clearly separated in the reduced space defined by $D_{\mathrm{ring}}$, $D_{\mathrm{eg}}$, $A_{\mathrm{ring}}$, and $R_{\mathrm{ring}}$, indicating that these RIC sets capture the leading reactive coordinates in the photochemical processes.
+By visually inspecting these projection plots, the \textit{Mentor} determined which sets of RICs were most effective for distinguishing hopping from initial geometries.
+In the present example (Figure~\ref{fig:feat}.(a)), the hopping and initial geometries were clearly separated in the reduced space defined by $D_{\mathrm{ring}}$, $D_{\mathrm{eg}}$, $A_{\mathrm{ring}}$, and $R_{\mathrm{ring}}$, indicating that these RIC sets captured the leading reactive coordinates in the photochemical processes.

 Subsequently, the \textit{Student} computed the contribution of each RIC to the principal components and visualized the results in Figure~\ref{fig:feat}.(b).
 Upon reviewing these plots, the \textit{Mentor} identified the most significant reactive coordinates, including D(4,1,5,3), D(10,4,1,5), and D(4,10,2,3) in $D_{\mathrm{ring}}$; D(6,1,5,3) and D(10,4,1,6) in $D_{\mathrm{eg}}$; A(1,4,10), A(1,5,3), and A(4,1,5) in $A_{\mathrm{ring}}$; as well as R(1,5), R(3,5), and R(2,3) in $R_{\mathrm{ring}}$.